Italy

 He went to Italy to learn the business of flying and enlisted in the Regia Aeronautica.

-He took part in the war in Ethiopia and in the Spanish Civil War.
+He took part in the war in Ethiopia.

-At dawn on 11 September 1936, 1a Squadriglia took off from Caceres with the orders to intercept Republican aircraft in the Talavera area.
+At dawn on 11 September 1936, the 1a Escuadrilla de Caza del Tercio took off from Cáceres with the orders to intercept Republican aircraft in the Talavera area.

-Here three CR.32 led by Captain Vincenzo Dequal and with Giuseppe Avvico and Patriarca intercepted Breguet XIXs escorted by some Nieuport NiD.52s.
-Dequal and Avvico each claim one Breguet while Patriarca claimed one of the Nieuports.
-Francisco Portillo Ortega flew the Breuget claimed by Dequal while Carlos Colom Moliner, who was killed, flew the Nieuport claimed by Patriarca.
+Here three CR.32 led by Capitano Vincenzo Dequal and with Sergente Maggiore Giuseppe Avvico and Sergente Patriarca intercepted Breguet XIXs escorted by some Nieuport Ni-H.52s.
+Dequal and Avvico each claimed one Breguet while Sergente Patriarca claimed one of the Nieuports.
+The Ni-H.52 was flown by British pilot Brian Griffin of the Escuadra Internacional, who was killed.
+Francisco Portillo Ortega flew the Breguet claimed by Dequal and he escaped back to Republican lines but the observer was killed.

 He later returned to Italy and reportedly re-entered Spain late in 1937.